We've been working towards this point.

 Psilocybin, the core substance in psychedelic mushrooms is not yet legal (it's coming...slow and steady) but is also showing promise for addiction.

-Read the review of psilocybin here.
-It's going to be a total game change within 5 years.
+Read the review of psilocybin.
+It's going to be a total game changer for addiction within 5 years.

 Of course, anything that supports neurogenesis and stress response is beneficial:

 - Mindful meditation

 - B vitamins (need for all your neurotransmitter)

 Exercise and mindful meditation have pretty compelling research for neurogenesis.

 Personally, CBD and NAC combined to offer a real strategy for offsetting the damage, withdrawals, and long term brain changes of addiction.